 - Plan it out

 Taking a bath with your toddler can be both easier and harder than bathing your newborn.
-You can worry a little less about the perfect water temperature because you’ll be in the water yourself, and Baby will probably be a little less distressed because he isn’t a bath newbie anymore.
+You can worry a little less about the perfect water temperature because you’ll be in the water yourself, and Baby will probably be a little less distressed because they isn’t a bath newbie anymore.
 However, Baby is now a lot more mobile and generally squirmy.
-Don’t hesitate to ask your partner to stay close in case you need help wrangling a slippery toddler to wash shampoo out of his hair.
+Don’t hesitate to ask your partner to stay close in case you need help wrangling a slippery toddler to wash shampoo out of their hair.

 - Babyproof the bath